cpfaff/rbefdata_paper/paper/rbefdata.md

 The [BEFdata](http://befdataproduction.biow.uni-leipzig.de/) platform is specialized in managing small and heterogeneous data.
-It adheres to standards like the Ecological Metadata Language (EML) and facilitates research cooperation by a paper proposals tool.
+It adheres to standards like the Ecological Metadata Language (EML) and facilitates research cooperation by a paper proposal tool.
 To create a paper proposal a researcher can select datasets which are to be included in the analysis.
 Furthermore basic information of the proposed paper such as the title, a rationale, the envisaged journal and a date needs to be provided.
 Sending in a proposal, a researcher